 Ordinary time earnings are usually the amounts your employee earns for their ordinary hours of work.
 It includes things like commissions, shift loadings and allowances, but not overtime payments.

-Use the ATO list of payments that are salary or wages and ordinary time earnings to help you identify what payments are considered part of ordinary time earnings for super guarantee purposes.
+Use the ATO's list of payments that are salary or wages and ordinary time earnings to help you identify what payments are considered part of ordinary time earnings for super guarantee purposes.
 Remember, super guarantee is calculated on ordinary time earnings and not total salary or wages.
 When using the payments list, ordinary time earnings (OTE) is shown in the right-hand column.

 To calculate super guarantee, multiply your employee's ordinary time earnings for the quarter by the current super guarantee rate.